-Symptoms of Asperger’s in young children will often become first apparent when the child enters school and begins to interact with other children their own age.
+Symptoms of Asperger’s syndrome among young children often become apparent when a child enters school and begins to interact with other children their age.

-- Unable to pick up on social cues
+- An inability to pick up on social cues

 - Robotic or repetitive speech

-- Lack of inborn social skills such as reading body language, start or maintain conversation, or taking turns
+- A lack of inborn social skills, such as reading body language, starting or maintaining a conversation, or taking turns

-- Be unable to recognize subtle difference in speech such as tone, pitch, accent, etc. that alter the meaning of one’s speech (lack of understanding of jokes, sarcasm, etc.)
+- Being unable to recognize subtle differences in speech, such as tone, pitch, and accent that alter the meaning of one’s speech

-- Have a formal style of speaking that is advanced for their age (saying “beckon” instead of “call”, etc.)
+- Having a formal speaking style that is advanced for their age, such as saying “beckon” instead of “call”

-- Avoid eye contact of stares at others
+- Avoiding eye contact or staring at others

 - Delayed motor development